LoicGoulefert/Planificateur-robot-lego/readme.md

 ## Inputs

-This simulator is meant to be used with a simulator, connected with it via TCP.
+This planner is meant to be used with a simulator, connected with it via TCP.
 The planner send a list of instructions to the simulator, if it finds a solution to the problem it is asked to solve.